thibaut1998e/SHOM_temperature_salinity_celerity_profiles_analysis/README.md

 A **Kalman filter** was implemented from scratch (without using pre-built libraries) to smooth and predict the temperature and salinity profiles.
 The Kalman filter is a **recursive estimation algorithm** used to infer the hidden state of a system from noisy observations.
 In this context, it helps denoise the vertical profiles and improve the reliability of derived variables such as the sound speed.

+### 4. Spatial Variogram Analysis

+To better understand the spatial correlation structure of the physical properties of seawater (temperature and salinity), a variogram analysis was conducted.
+This technique, commonly used in geostatistics, quantifies how the similarity between values decreases as the spatial separation between them increases.

 ---

 This project provides tools for visualizing and analyzing oceanographic profiles, which are essential for acoustic modeling in naval and marine research operations conducted by SHOM.